NVIDIA/aistore/cli/resources/daeclu.md

 `ais ls config DAEMON_ID [CONFIG_SECTION]`

-Displays the configuration of `DAEMON_ID`.
+Display the configuration of `DAEMON_ID`.
 If `CONFIG_SECTION` is given, only that specific section will be shown.

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |